-"For parents with young kids, I would advise them to expose them to Chinese first.
+“For parents with young kids, I would advise them to expose them to the Chinese language first.
 Speak Mandarin to them from young and continue doing so if possible.
-This will prevent them from rejecting Chinese when they are older."
+This will prevent them from rejecting Chinese when they are older.”

 “Will they reject English?
 Very unlikely, because our bigger environment gives them ample exposure and opportunities to use English.”